bclynch/edm/README.md

 # EDM

 ## Todos
+- Retry mailing setup
 - ~~Create watching table + functionality for users for an event.
 Only for logged in.~~
 - Create follow table for artists and venues.
     - Feed view for new stuff
 - ~~on the events page try making the virtual scroll full page width.
 On browser make the search position absolute, but on mobile it needs to be a set height so we can make the height of the below container correct.~~
-- Back btn for mobile
+- ~~Back btn for mobile~~
 - Login / signup flow (for now)
     - Own pages with redirect
 - ~~Add cookie for selected location~~

 - Home page
   - ~~Search box in header with location / date~~
-  - Featured shows below for NY on default and then maybe a cookie for recent search location pulls from there
+  - ~~Featured shows below for NY on default and then maybe a cookie for recent search location pulls from there~~
     - Featured shows should probably be eventbrite so they can purchase ticket there
     - Maybe a nice little display of features like discuss shows with others, save for future, etc
 - Search results page